Microsoft/azure-docs.pt-pt/articles/dns/dns-operations-dnszones.md

 ---
-title: Gerenciar zonas DNS no DNS do Azure-PowerShell | Microsoft Docs
+title: Manage DNS zones in Azure DNS - PowerShell | Microsoft Docs
-description: Você pode gerenciar as zonas DNS usando o Azure PowerShell.
-Este artigo descreve como atualizar, excluir e criar zonas DNS no DNS do Azure
+description: You can manage DNS zones using Azure Powershell.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: a67992ab-8166-4052-9b28-554c5a39e60c
 ms.service: dns